Introduce a new offence of causing serious injury by careless driving to the law

-On the 1st January 2014, our younger 17 year old sister, Miriam, was hit by a car at a pedestrian crossing.
+On the 1st January 2014, our 17 year old sister, Miriam, was hit by a car at a pedestrian crossing.
 The driver had driven through a red light.
 Miriam suffered a serious brain injury.
-She was not expected to survive.
-However, thanks to quick medical intervention and extensive continuing rehabilitation, she survived, albeit left permanently impaired and brain damaged.
+She was not expected to survive, however, thanks to quick medical intervention and extensive continuing rehabilitation, she survived, albeit left with a permanent brain injury and disabilities.
 The effects of Miriam's accident have been life changing for all her family and friends, and most of all Miriam.
 She was due to go to university in 2014 to study nursing but it was put on hold.
 She struggles with every day things because of her disabilities.

 The driver who hit her was only charged with 'driving without due care and attention' (careless driving).
 Under UK law, the typical punishment for this offence is 3-9 penalty points.
 A ban from driving is only discretionary.